adalinesimonian/jest-runner-vscode/README.md

 > If you are using the old version of the npm package, either migrate to this Jest runner or switch your dependencies to the [vscode-jest-test-runner] package.

 ## Installation

+Requires [Node.js] 14.x or later.
+Project is tested on VS Code 1.56.2.

 ```shell
 $ yarn add -D jest-runner-vscode